 Ways to Use:

-- Addition of powder to drinks;
+- Adding powder to drinks;

-- Preparation of energy drinks;
+- Making energy drinks;

-- Use in sports supplements;
+- Using in sports supplements;

-- Addition to functional mixes;
+- Adding to functional mixes;

-- Use in food extracts.
+- Using in food extracts.

 Due to its high content of natural alkaloids, guarana remains one of the most well-known plant sources of natural caffeine.